Skip to main content

 References & Resources

 Families Thrive. (n.d.)
-Self-Care Wheel. https://www.familiesthrive.org/11j-self-care-wheel?rq=self%20care%20wheel
+Self-Care wheel. https://www.familiesthrive.org/11j-self-care-wheel?rq=self%20care%20wheel

 Gehl, M., & Hackbert, L. (2019).
 Getting started with mindfulness: A toolkit for early childhood organizations.
-ZERO TO THREE. https://www.zerotothree.org/resources/2896-getting-started-with-mindfulness-a-toolkit-for-early-childhood-organizations
+ZERO TO THREE. https://www.zerotothree.org/resource/getting-started-with-mindfulness-a-toolkit-for-early-childhood-organizations/

 Homewood Health. (n.d.)
-Self-care starter kit.
-Retrieved from https://employees.viu.ca/sites/default/files/homewood-self-care-starter-kit.pdf
+Self-care starter kit. https://employees.viu.ca/sites/default/files/homewood-self-care-starter-kit.pdf

-National Alliance for Mental Illness (NAMI).
-(2008).
-Self-Care Inventory.
-See also https://www.nami.org/
+National Alliance for Mental Illness (NAMI). (n.d.). https://www.nami.org/

-National Center on Health in Head Start. https://www.acf.hhs.gov/sites/default/files/documents/health_services_newsletter_201408_0.pdf
+National Center on Health in Head Start.
+(2014, August).
+Health services newsletter. https://www.acf.hhs.gov/sites/default/files/documents/health_services_newsletter_201408_0.pdf

 National Child Traumatic Stress Network, Schools Committee.
 (2017).
 Creating, supporting, and sustaining trauma-informed schools: A system framework.
 Los Angeles, CA, and Durham, NC: National Center for Child Traumatic Stress.

-Schwartz-Henderson, I. (2016) Trauma-informed Teaching and Design Strategies A New Paradigm.
+Schwartz-Henderson, I. (2016) Trauma-informed teaching and design strategies a new paradigm.
 Toxic Stress and Children. https://dcf.wisconsin.gov/files/ccic/pdf/articles/trauma-informed-teaching.pdf